Murder of Sylvia Likens: Abuse

 Gertrude eventually forbade Likens from attending school after she confessed to having stolen a gym suit from the school due to Gertrude having refused to purchase the clothing for her.
 For this act of theft, Gertrude whipped Likens with a 3 in police belt.
-Gertrude then switched her conversation to the "evils" of premarital sex before repeatedly kicking Likens in the genitals as Stephanie rallied to Likens' defense, shouting, "She didn't do anything!"
-Gertrude then burned Likens' fingertips with matches before further whipping her.
+Gertrude then switched her conversation to the "evils" of premarital sex before repeatedly kicking Likens in the genitals as Stephanie rallied to Likens's defense, shouting, "She didn't do anything!"
+Gertrude then burned Likens's fingertips with matches before further whipping her.
 A few days later, Gertrude repeatedly whipped Jenny with the police belt after she reportedly stole a single tennis shoe from the school to wear on her strong foot.